Looking for a printable weight loss progress chart to keep you motivated? Get your free weight loss chart and take a peek at my weight loss journey!

 And honestly, it doesn’t matter if the change is big or small.
 Rest assured, I will struggle with it!

 This time around, I have spent the last two months being confused, anxious, and tired.
 Because my family doesn’t have a solid plan or schedule, I don’t have a plausible plan for my fitness routine.
+(Try my dumbbell upper body workout for beginners here.)
 Don’t even get me started with consistently eating healthy.

 But two new developments brought me back to reality.
 First, my husband’s deployment got cancelled on short notice.
 Second, I was asked to be a bridesmaid in a wedding that’s also supposed to be in six weeks!